relate-app/gatsby-source-strapi-graphql/README.md

   Strapi Source Plugin
 </h1>

-Source plugin for pulling documents into Gatsby-v4 from a Strapi-v4 API.
+Source plugin for pulling documents into Gatsby-v4 from the Strapi-v4 graphql API.

 ## 🚀 Installing the plugin